michaelhmiv/Sportfolio-Replit/replit.md

 ### Frontend
 The frontend uses React, TypeScript, Vite, Wouter for routing, and TanStack Query for server state management.
 Shadcn/ui (Radix UI, Tailwind CSS) provides components, following a custom design system inspired by Robinhood/Bloomberg with Inter typography.
 It features a sidebar navigation, real-time market ticker, card-based responsive layouts, a mining widget, and optimistic UI updates.
 Mobile experience is prioritized with bottom navigation.

+**Authentication & Public Access:** The `useAuth()` hook uses `getQueryFn({ on401: "returnNull" })` to gracefully handle unauthenticated sessions.
+When `/api/auth/user` returns 401, the hook returns `null` instead of throwing, preventing component crashes.
+This enables the dashboard to serve public content to unauthenticated visitors while maintaining full functionality for authenticated users.
+The dashboard, marketplace, and other public pages are accessible without sign-in.

 A centralized cache invalidation utility (`client/src/lib/cache-invalidation.ts`) ensures instant synchronization of portfolio data across all pages.
 A centralized WebSocket provider (`client/src/lib/websocket.tsx`) manages a single WebSocket connection for real-time updates across the application, with automatic reconnection and event broadcasting.